 BrandYOU isn’t just about Branding.
-It isn’t even anything to do with Internet Marketing, but it can be.
-And, that is the problem.
+It doesn’t even have anything to do with Internet Marketing, but it can — and, that is the problem.
 But, it is also the greatest thing that could ever happen!
 That is why it is so important to understand BrandYOU inside and out.

 If you said yes, then technically you just proved that you ARE a business, whether you use your own entity, fictitious name or work for someone else’s brand.
 The truth is, all of these are brands, And the truth is, you are getting paid to represent that brand.